Graph-complexes computing the rational homotopy of high dimensional analogues of spaces of long knots: Graph-complexes

 Let ${P_n}^k$ denote the primitive part of ${D_n}^k$.
 The space ${P_n}^k$ is spanned by the graphs with $k$ labeled external vertices that become connected if one removes all the external vertices together with their small vicinities.
 The family of spaces ${P_n}^\bullet=\{{P_n}^k,\, k\geq 0\}$ is preserved by the $\Gamma$ structure maps, simply because these maps respect the coalgebra structure of ${D_n}^k$, $k\geq 0$.

-\begin{proposition}[\cite{Turchin}] For $n\geq 3$, the right $\Gamma$-modules $\pi_*(\balls_n(\bullet))\otimes\Q$ and ${P_n}^\bullet$ are quasi-isomorphic (by a zigzag of quasi-isomorphisms), where $\pi_*(\balls_n(\bullet))\otimes\Q$ is considered to have a zero differential. \end{proposition}
+\begin{proposition}[\cite{Turchin,SevWil}] For $n\geq 3$, the right $\Gamma$-modules $\pi_*(\balls_n(\bullet))\otimes\Q$ and ${P_n}^\bullet$ are quasi-isomorphic (by a zigzag of quasi-isomorphisms), where $\pi_*(\balls_n(\bullet))\otimes\Q$ is considered to have a zero differential. \end{proposition}

 For each $\bullet=k$, the morphism~\eqref{eq:operad_inclusion} is a quasi-isomorphism of differential graded cocommutative coalgebras.
 The configuration spaces $\balls_n(k)$ are known to be formal, thus the dual of ${D_n}^k$ is a rational model for $\balls_n(k)$.
 On the other hand the coalgebras ${D_n}^k$ are quasi-cofree with the space of cogenerators ${P_n}^k$.
 This explains why the homology of ${P_n}^k$ is $\Q\otimes\pi_*\balls_n(k)$.
 The precise zigzag of quasi-isomorphisms is given in~the proof of~\cite[Theorem~9.3]{LT}, see also~\cite[Proposition~9.5]{Turchin}.
+The same construction was independently discovered and described in~\cite[Section~3]{SevWil}.

 \begin{remark} One can easily see that this zigzag respects the {\it complexity} $t$, which is the first Betti number of the graphs obtained by gluing all external vertices for the graphs from ${P_n}^\bullet$.
 For $\pi_*(\balls_n(\bullet))\otimes\Q$, the part of complexity $t$ is simply $\Q\otimes\pi_{t(n-2)+1}(\balls_n(\bullet))$.
 Moreover, for any given complexity one can also check that the zigzag of quasi-isomorphisms given in~\cite{LT} goes always through the bounded above non-negatively graded complexes. \end{remark}